 Traditional Wine Club: Member Discounts, Vintner’s Choice

-Kenwood Vineyards offers two classic wine club tiers called, appropriately enough, Vintner’s Choice.
+Kenwood Vineyards offers two classic wine club memberships called, appropriately enough, Vintner’s Choice.
 Members can specify mixed or red wines only.
-Four times a year, the winery sends three or four bottles of their choice to club members at a set price.
-The shipments can include a mix of red and white wines, or only reds.
-The price includes a discount of 20–25 percent, and there's an additional discount if members order more of the same wine within 60 days.
-Members also receive a 20 percent discount on all wines at any time and get a few free tastings a year.
+Four times a year, the winery sends four to six bottles of their choice to club members at a set price.
+The price includes a discount of 25 percent, and members also get a few free tastings a year.